odinuv/web/en/apv/articles/javascript/index.md

 <button onclick="stopTimer()">Stop timer</button>

 ## Classes and inheritance
-You can create an instance of object in JavaScript just by assigning object literal to a variable -- `var x = {...}`.
+You can create an instance of an object in JavaScript just by assigning object literal to a variable -- `var x = {...}`.
 This approach is not very universal.
-It is useful to define a *class* and derive instances of objects from it using `new` keyword -- this is similar to Java or PHP.
-Traditional JavaScript has unfamiliar class definition based on
+It is useful to define a *class* and derive instances of objects from it using `new` keyword -- this is similar to Java or [PHP OOP approach](/en/apv/walkthrough/dynamic-page/objects/).
-prototypes:
+Traditional JavaScript (i.e. that one which is executable in all browsers) has unfamiliar class definition based on prototypes:

 {% highlight javascript %}
 //a function which will be used as constructor